agormp/hobohm/README.md

 #### Option -s: pairwise similarities

 (1) A text file containing pairwise *similarities*, one pair per line.
 All pairs of names must be listed.
+The similarity matrix is assumed to be symmetric, and it is only necessary to list one direction for each pair of names.

 ```
 name1 name2 similarity